hathibelagal-dev/instantpolyglot/docs/eng/Xhosa.md

    **isonka** (bread)

 3. Influence on South African English:
-   "Yebo" (yes) - from Zulu, but also used by Xhosa speakers "Ubuntu" - the philosophical concept adopted into English
+   “Yebo” (yes) - from Zulu, but also used by Xhosa speakers “Ubuntu” - the philosophical concept adopted into English

 ## Challenges in Xhosa Language Preservation